Dear Students, Parents and Guardians,

 - Please be sure that your child completes all of the assigned homework.
 All in-class assignments, homework, and long-term projects given to your children should be completed on a timely basis.
 Your child’s progress depends on your cooperation and support.

 - Please sign all notices and forms on a timely basis.
-Sixth grade is a very active year and students need to bring back all forms on time.

 It is very important to keep the lines of communication open so we can all have a successful year.
 If you have any questions or concerns, please do not hesitate to send a note or set up an appointment to see me.
 Thank you for your continued support and cooperation.